ftach/Us-Image-Deep-Learning-Segmentation/README.md

-This depository contains differents python tools created during my internship at the IRIT.
+This depository contains differents python tools created during my internship at the IRIT on ultrasound image segmentation with deep learning techniques.
 It allows to:
 - prepare a dataset for instance segmentation using CNN models: image_processing.py
 - run and represent predictions with loaded CNN models: forward.py
 - execute basic transfer learning on the UNET CNN models: transfer_learning.py